bryanharb/Amazon-Rating-Predictions/README.md

-The data that we used to validate our models and train the optimal model is available at https://www.kaggle.com/snap/amazon-fine-food-reviews
+The data that we used to validate our models and train the optimal model is available at https://www.kaggle.com/snap/amazon-fine-food-reviews The Reviews.csv file should be placed in data/raw_data.

 ########## File structure